mfjinreno/WebWarriors/README.md

 * Added ELO ranking system to leaderboard for more accurate ranks
 * Added turnRight turnLeft to command list
 * Added boolean AND/OR logic
 * Added boolean NOT function
+* Added is_Right is_Left boolean primitives.
+* Fixed bug where parser invalidates if-statement without following else
+* Added Stop move.